Joxtacy/create-simple-js-app/README.md

 # create-simple-js-app
-This is a template for starting a new javascript frontend application
+This is a template for starting a new javascript frontend application.

+## Installation
+`npx create-simple-js-app <project name>`